ernst-schwaiger/IDP/MISRA/README.md

 ```
 Both functions are passed a comparison function `comp` as parameter.
 That function shall return a value `< 0` if the first value is less than the second one, a value of `0` if both elements are equal, or a value `> 0` if the first element is greater than the second one.

 If two elements exist in the array passed to qsort are equal, their relative order is implementation defined.
 If `key` exists more than once in the array passed to `bsearch` it is implementation dependent, which of the elements with the proper key is actually returned.
+The behavior is undefined if the array is not already partitioned with respect to *key in ascending order according to the same criterion that comp uses.

 Moreover, `qsort` might be implemented as a recursive function, hence it must not be used in environments that forbid recursive functions in general.